 After printing off the worksheet, you will need to gather 4 different sized containers.
 I tried to come up with wintery things but as you can see, I wasn’t so successful. haha!
-I picked out a Gingerbread Man Mug, a penguin craft Luke made in preschool with a cup attached to the front, and two different sized jars.
+I picked out a Gingerbread Man Mug, a penguin craft my son made in preschool with a cup attached to the front, and two different sized jars.

 You will also need a small scoop and a bag of marshmallows for scooping.